-Objects, like pieces of paper traded on an exchange, don’t care who owns it — don’t reciprocate emotions.
+Objects, like pieces of paper traded on an exchange, don’t care who owns it.
+Stocks don’t reciprocate emotions.
 And yet, investors often treat investments as if they do.
-The extreme consequence is that it becomes impossible to let go of investments you “love.”
+The extreme consequence is that it becomes impossible to let go of investments you fell in “love” with.

 3. Disliking/Hating Tendency

 In a pattern obverse to Liking/Loving Tendency, the newly arrived human is also “born to dislike and hate” as triggered by normal and abnormal triggering forces in its life…

 Disliking/Hating Tendency also acts as a conditioning device that makes the disliker/hater tend to:

 - ignore virtues in the object of dislike,